Skip to content

 The version of Java used to invoke Gradle is not necessarily the same as the version of Java used to compile your Java code or run your tests.
 To control the version of Java used to compile your Java code, use Gradle's Java Toolchains feature.
 If you don't do this, Gradle will just use whatever JVM is being used to run itself when compiling and running Java code.
 Unless you have a good (and I imagine really quite interesting and unique) reason to preseve that behaviour, you should always be using Java Toolchains.
 I find the official documentation for this feature to be pretty useful and descriptive.

 When Gradle fails, it suggests you may want to rerun using --info or --debug.
-In my experience this is mostly just useless noise.
-Using --stacktrace however is often quite helpful to isolate the line of build logic code that is the cause of a build failure.
+In my experience this is almost always just useless noise.
+Using --stacktrace however is often quite helpful to isolate the line of build logic code that causes the build failure.
 I use it quite often.

 Make Intellij IDEA download the javadocs and sources for your third-party dependencies